 - Actively seek out government and non-government agencies to support your export activities.

 - Involve your staff in training activities, so that they acquire more skills and experience.

 - Plan your investment in an export promotion programme in the same way as you would plan any other investment and be prepared to implement the recommended changes.

 - Work with local business associations to access services available to other companies in your sector.

 - Work pro-actively with sector experts and be prepared to share your company information, so that they can give you the most appropriate and relevant advice.

 5. Organise your product documentation

 The dossier should contain all the known data and information about the ingredient, including safety, efficacy, claims, patents, ethical and corporate social responsibility, health and safety, production, supply chain and traceability and updated price lists.
-The main documents to be included in the technical dossier are the Technical Data Sheet (TDS), Safety Data Sheet (SDS) and Certificate of Analysis (CoA).

 The whole dossier is an internal document and not for circulation outside the company.
 However, the data and information should be used to prepare key documents such as the Product Specification, Safety Data Sheet, and promotional materials.